censorship-no/ceno.github.io/README.md

 ## Feedback

-As mentioned, we're currently in a beta testing phase and welcome positive and negative feedback, as well as questions at cenoers@equalit.ie.
+We welcome both positive and negative feedback, as well as questions at cenoers@equalit.ie.